chaos-polymtl/lethe/doc/source/structure.rst

 The doc folder
 --------------

 The ``\doc`` folder contains the source files of this documentation page of Lethe.
-To contribute or compile the documentation on your own machine follow the instructions of the *contributing* tab.
+To contribute or compile the documentation on your own machine follow the instructions of the :doc:`contributing` tab.

 The examples folder
 --------------------